nagius/SmartThermostat/README.md

 SmartThermostat support HTTP Auth Basic authentication (but not https).

 By default, there is no login required.
-Everybody will be able to control your heater.
+Everybody on your network will be able to control your heater.
 To enable authentication, you have to set both settings `login` and `password` :

 ```